aerogear/mobile-services-installer/README.md

     ansible-playbook install-mobile-services.yml
     ```

-    If you want to use the productized releases from Red Hat Container Catalog, please make sure first creating a secret that will store the credentials (if authentication is required), as decribed [here](https://docs.openshift.com/container-platform/3.11/install_config/oab_broker_configuration.html#oab-config-registry-storing-creds), and then use the following command:
+    If you want to use the productized releases from Red Hat Container Catalog, please make sure you first follow the instructions on [this page](https://docs.openshift.com/container-platform/3.11/install_config/configuring_red_hat_registry.html) to ensure that your OpenShift cluster is configured to be able to pull from registry.redhat.io.

+    Additionally, create a secret that will store the credentials, as described [here](https://docs.openshift.com/container-platform/3.11/install_config/oab_broker_configuration.html#oab-config-registry-storing-creds), and then use the following command:

     ```
     ansible-playbook install-mobile-services.yml -e "ansible_playbookbundle_registry_type=rhcc" -e "rhcc_registry_auth_name=<name of the secret>"